PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ git push -u origin master
 ```

-In these steps, we substitute `<user>` with the name of our Github user account.
+In these steps, we substitute `<user>` with the name of our GitHub user account.

 Before we wire up Jenkins, we are going to create our build script.
 We're also going to make our Kubernetes deployment a little more generic.